Rep. Benjamin Gorham

-Gorham, a Anti Jacksonian, was the representative for Massachusetts's 1st congressional district from 1833 to 1835.
+Gorham was the representative for Massachusetts’s 1st congressional district and was an Anti Jacksonian.
+He served from 1833 to 1835.

 From May 1820 to Mar 1835, Gorham missed 314 of 988 roll call votes, which is 31.8%.
 This is much worse than the median of 18.2% among the lifetime records of representatives serving in Mar 1835.
 The chart below reports missed votes over time.